syncfusion-content/uwp-docs/uwp/Smith-Chart/Data-Markers.md

 **MarkerTemplate**

-Apart from the shapes, custom shapes also can be added to mark the data point by using the `MarkerTemplate` property.
+Apart from the shapes, custom shapes can also be added to mark the data point by using the `MarkerTemplate` property.
 To add custom shapes, define the *MarkerType* as **Custom**.

-The following code example illustrates  how to add custom shapes,
+The following code example illustrates how to add custom shapes:

 {% tabs %}